MENUMENU

 • You cannot start paid work until you have started your course in Australia.

-• You must remain enrolled in a registered course.
+• You must remain Enroled in a registered course.

 • A registered course is one that is on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).